WICG/display-locking/README.md

   element.appendChild(...);

   // Calling update() will allow rendering to go update the style & layout
-  // values through co-operative updates that may last multiple frames.
+  // values through co-operative updates that may last multiple frames,
+  // starting from the next frame.
   // Note that this will not cause the element to be painted/rendered.
   // Also, only elements in the locked element's subtree will be updated
   // co-operatively.
-If there are other things that needed rendering update
+If there are other things in the document outside of
-  // in the document, those things will be updated in one go. let updatePromise = element.displayLock.update();
+  // the locked subtree that needed rendering update, they will be updated
+  // in one go at the next frame, as usual. let updatePromise = element.displayLock.update();

   // After the co-operative calculations finish the promise that update()